networknt/light-doc/content/tutorial/common/discovery/kubernetes.md

 interactions; however, it might not be the fastest way for high speed services.
 In most of the conditions, a Layer 7 proxy will be used to load balance the traffic between nodes and pods.
 For normal usage, this is OK but if you want to scale, the proxy hop will significantly hinder your throughput.
-If you are doing real microservices which means you have dozens services involves in most requests coming from outside, you really want to bypass these proxies and establish the connection directly and cache it for a while.
+If you are doing real microservices which means you have dozens services involved in most requests coming from outside, you really want to bypass these proxies and establish the connection directly and cache it for a while.
 This is one of the important reasons we have used client side discovery instead of server side discovery.
 Another reason is to support environment